DoDAO-io/dodao-defi-course/generated/questions/introduction_to_defi.md

 - [ ]  Not Enough banks available
 - [ ]  Bank activities are time-consuming.
 - [x]  Lack of financial knowledge
-- [x]  Banks are disliked due to various frauds.
+- [x]  People have a lack of money

 Hint: Disadvantages of CeFi

-Explanation: People are unbanked due to lack of financial knowledge and they unlike banks because they are prone to many frauds and scams.
+Explanation: People are unbanked due to lack of financial knowledge and they dont have enough money to put into banks.

 Sub Topics: centralised-vs-decentralised-finance